bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 A function returns a value.
 A method can contain a function.
 A method is almost like a functin but is inside of an object.

 3. What is closure?
- An inner functin that has access to outer variables within scope.
+ An inner function that has access to outer variables within scope.
  You can inherit down but not up meaning a child can inherit from its parent but not the opposite.

 4. Describe the four rules of the 'this' keyword.